ubacm/ubacm.github.io/src/site/pages/log/index.md

 ## April 23rd, 2018
 * Introduced [Election](/election), a page containing information about the Chapter Elections.
+* Introduced [Constitution](/constitution), a page containing the chapter's constitution.
 * Updated [Check-ins List](/checkins/list) for filtering functionalities.
 * Updated website header to remove the hover menu and replaced it with a click-to-open menu.